MiracleDebris/DXTwitter/README.md

 Issuses and plans
 -
 There are tons of issuses in this project for the time being.
-And I will try my best to make it better just like the Twitter its self!
+And I will try my best to make it better just like the Twitter it self!

 License
 -